 Here’s how it went…

-Wee Cumbrae is the smaller brother of The Cumbrae Isles – Wee Cumbrae and Great Cumbrae.
+Wee Cumbrae is the smaller sibling of The Cumbrae Isles – Wee Cumbrae and Great Cumbrae.

 Together they form two of the five ‘Islands of the Clyde’ archipelago, alongside Bute, Arran, and Holy Isle.

 Wee Cumbrae is comprised of only 864 acres and measures around 1.8 miles long and 0.9 miles wide.
 The island is characterised by its steep coastal cliffs, its peak-top lighthouse, and of course, its very own wee castle.

 There is so much for the inquisitive traveler to see, including two lighthouses, chapels, tombs, caves, a waterfall, a 16th Century castle, and a Victorian mansion house.
 It’s also an adventure for nature lovers, with over 75 species of bird – some rare, and some endangered, and many… seagulls. – calling the wee island home.
 There are also many porpoises and dolphins known to swim in the surrounding waters.

 Who Owns Wee Cumbrae?

 The island was bought back in 2009 for £2.5 million by Sarwan and Sunita Poddar of the Patanjali Yog Peeth Trust, with big ambitions to start a yoga retreat and “make Scotland the healthiest nation in the world within ten years”.

 Now, I can’t speak for the whole of Scotland, but we are now 13 years down the line and we’re still not doing too well on the world health rankings… I digress.